dista/g-web-downloader/README.md

 1. the documents are under the path of www.lua.org/pil/
 1. we also need the image for pretty which may not be under www.lua.org/pil/
 1. lua.css is not under www.lua.org/pil, but we want that for displaying the index.html correctly

+## Next plan

+* We use python ```set``` to check if url has been downloaded, and it is stored in memory, so the more url we download, the larger memory will be used.
+An more advanced Checker need to be implemented